limziyun/bt4014-employee-reviews-analysis/README.md

-# bt4014-employee-reviews-analysis
+# Topic modelling for employee reviews
-Topic modelling for employee reviews
+Analysed Amazon and Facebook employee reviews using LDA and Word2Vec